srosro/barprompt/Whispering_to_Claude.md

 ### Git remote errors
 - Verify the remote exists: `git remote -v`
 - Check the repository URL is correct
-- Ensure you have access to the child repository
+- Ensure you have access to the source repository

 ### Permission errors
 - Ensure you have write access to both repositories